junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "I'm not afraid of the monsters."

 "But you're afraid of losing me."
-Cas smiles understandingly, reaching out a hand to stroke his cheek, then lets the hand fall.
-He says it again, quietly but firmly, "Let me go.
+Cas smiles gently, reaching out a hand to stroke his cheek, then lets the hand fall.
+He says it again, softly but firmly, "Let me go.
 It's okay.
 I'll be fine.
 The real me outside will be fine too."

 "God..."
-Dean wipes his eyes, pulling Cas into a tight hug, exhaling a broken breath over his shoulder, pressing his lips on the side of his disheveled hair.
+Dean wipes his eyes, pulling Cas into a tight hug, exhaling a broken breath against his shoulder, pressing his lips to the side of his disheveled hair.

 Then he lets him go.

-Dean runs towards the portal alone, not looking back.
-He hears the growl of the monsters, and the sound of their teeth tearing on flesh and clothes.
-He can still feel the weight of a pair of blue, blue eyes locked on his back, with a small relieved smile.
-Exactly like the look he knows real Cas would have if he's really here.
+Dean runs toward the portal alone, not looking back.
+He hears the growls of the monsters, the sound of teeth tearing into flesh and fabric.
+He can still feel the weight of a pair of blue, blue eyes on his back, with a small relieved smile.
+Exactly the look he knows real Cas would have if he were really here.

-Dean forces his eyes to not look back, wills his legs to not stop on the horrifying sounds, and jumps through the portal.
+Dean forces his eyes not to look back, wills his legs not to falter at the horrific sounds, and leaps through the portal.

 He wakes up, and he kills the djinns that trapped him.

 The corners of his eyes are still wet.
 He breathes out long and shaky.

 The silver blade drops to the floor.

 <br>